Ring class fields and a result of Hasse: Proof of Theorem 1.3

 \begin{lem} When $3 \nmid d$, the extensions $L/F(t)$ and $B/F$ are unramified. \end{lem} \begin{proof} Any prime ideal in $F(t)$ ramifying in $L=F(t,w)=F(t,\sqrt{d})$ would have to divide both $F(t)$-basis discriminants $4d$ and $-3$, which is impossible.
 The extension $B/F$ is unramified for the same reason. \end{proof}

-\begin{lem} When $3 \nmid d$, the extension $L/B$ ramifies only at $3$. \end{lem} \begin{proof} In view of Lemma 4.1, we need only show that the extension $L/B$ is ramified.
+\begin{lem} When $3 \nmid d$, the extension $L/B$ ramifies only at $3$. \end{lem} \begin{proof} In view of Lemmas 4.1 and 4.2, we need only show that the extension $L/B$ is ramified.
 Suppose for the purpose of contradiction that it isn't.
 Then by Lemma 4.2, the extension $L/F$ would be unramified.
 Consequently $L \subset M$, which contradicts $v \notin M$. \end{proof}

 \begin{lem} When $3 \nmid d$, $D(L/B)$ has norm $3^8$ and $D(K/C)$ has norm $3^6$. \end{lem} \begin{proof} We have the prime ideal factorization $(3) = (\sqrt{-3})^2$ in $\Q(\sqrt{-3})$.
 In $B$, either $(\sqrt{-3})=\q$ or $(\sqrt{-3})=\p\p'$, where $\q$ has norm $9$ and $\p, \p'$ have norm $3$.
 By Lemma 4.3, these prime ideals ramify wildly in the cubic cyclic extension $L/B$, with ramification index $3$.
-Thus for some integer $s \ge 3$, $D(L/B)=\q^s$ or $D(L/B)=(\p\p')^s$.
+Thus for some integer $s \ge 3$, $D(L/B)=\q^s$ or $D(L/B)=(\p\p')^s$ \cite[Cor.2, p.
+260]{N}.
 Consequently $D(L/B)$ has norm $9^s$.
 Equivalently,